Western United's inaugural A-League squad compares strongly to Western Sydney Wanderers' debut season | Goal.com

 Ex-Melbourne Victory midfield starlet Sebastian Pasquali also returns Down Under following three years of development at Ajax's youth academy, while Max Burgess showed his potential last season after being given a chance by Rudan in Wellington.

-Like the Wanderers' first attack, which featured Dino Kresinger (two goals) and Mark Bridge (11) as the main forwards, Western United look slightly thin up front with ex-Socceroo Scott McDonald likely to lead the line with former Adelaide United talent Apostolos Stametelopoulos as back up.
+Like the Wanderers' first attack, which featured Dino Kresinger (two goals) and Mark Bridge (11 goals) as the main forwards, Western United look slightly thin up front with ex-Socceroo Scott McDonald likely to lead the line with former Adelaide United talent Apostolos Stametelopoulos as back up.

 There is no doubting 35-year-old McDonald's goalscoring credentials, but it remains to be seen whether he can find the back of the net regularly in the A-League.